sineeli/sineeli.github.io/source/_posts/jax-series-1.md

 ```
 345 ms ± 8.91 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```
+**Note**: All three frameworks have similar performance on CPU because they're all bound by CPU computational limits.
+The differences are minimal (~5% variation).

 ### GPU